Prune Belly Syndrome in Children

 How is prune belly syndrome diagnosed in a child?

 Often prune belly syndrome is diagnosed by ultrasound while a woman is still pregnant.
 Or a healthcare provider can often make a diagnosis after a newborn baby’s first exam.
-Children who are diagnosed later often have urinary tract infections.
+Children who are diagnosed later often have UTIs.
 The healthcare provider will ask about your child’s symptoms and health history.
 The provider will give your child a physical exam.
 Your child may also have tests such as:

 - Intravenous pyelogram (IVP).
-This is an imaging test that uses an X-ray to view the urinary tract.
+This is an imaging test that uses an X-ray to see the urinary tract.
 A contrast dye is given so that the tract can be seen on film.
 An IVP also shows the rate and path of urine flow through the urinary tract.

 - Voiding cystourethrogram (VCUG).
 This is a type of X-ray of the urinary tract.
 The healthcare provider puts a thin, flexible tube (catheter) into the tube that drains urine from the bladder to the outside of the body (the urethra).
 The provider fills the bladder with a liquid dye.
 The provider takes X-ray images as the bladder fills and empties.
 The images will show if there is any reverse flow of urine into the ureters and kidneys.